MYSOLEAS/laravel-soleaspay-plugin/README.md

 [<img src="https://github-ads.s3.eu-central-1.amazonaws.com/package-sopay.jpg?t=1" width="419px" />](https://spatie.be/github-ad-click/package-sopay)

-We invest a lot of resources into creating [best in class open source packages](https://spatie.be/open-source).
-You can support us by [buying one of our paid products](https://spatie.be/open-source/support-us).
+We invest a lot of resources in the creation of packages to facilitate the integration of online payments via our [soleaspay platform](https://soleaspay.com) .
+You can support us by using our package on your laravel application.

-We highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
-You'll find our address on [our contact page](https://spatie.be/about-us).
-We publish all received postcards on [our virtual postcard wall](https://spatie.be/open-source/postcards).

 ## Installation